twa16/userspace/README.md

 1. User requests a Space.
 This gives us: Name and Image
 2. The Daemon chooses a Host.
 This gives us: An external address
 3. A port is chosen
+4. A proxy entry is created

+### What do you get in a Space

+**So what is a space?**
+A Space is a small linux environment that lives inside of a Docker container.
+The key features are as follows:

+- You get root SSH access to the Space using the specified port and address
+- You will get an external port that is pointed at port 1337 on the Space.
+You service should listen here.